Dollar hits five-day high before U.S. GDP data

 The euro had advanced earlier on Thursday in relief after the United States and the European Union agreed to begin talks to lower tariffs, soothing trade concerns.

-The pound was flat at $1.3123 GBP=D3.
+The pound was flat at $1.3123.
 It had dropped 0.6 percent overnight as a stronger dollar and growing uncertainty over Brexit negotiations offset the positive impact of bets on a Bank of England interest rate rise next week.

 Additional reporting by Shinichi Saoshiro in Tokyo; editing by David Stamp